SuvigyMishra/Blog-Post/README.md

 -   Addition and removal of blogs
 -   Store Blogs permanently in a database
 -   Sign In/Sign Up
--   Password Encryption/Decryption
 -   User Authentication

 ## Tech Used

 -   **Express**.js
--   EJS
--   Bootstrap
 -   **Mongoose** for MongoDB
--   mongoose-session
+-   EJS along with Bootstrap
--   GitLens
+-   Passport
 -   Ajax
 -   jQuery
 -   dotenv